-The Barry D. Hunt Memorial Fund and RMCC support the development of top-rated scholars in the interdisciplinary programme of War Studies through a number of scholarships tenable at the Royal Military College of Canada that provide tuition assistance to graduate students engaged in Master's or Doctoral programmes.
+The Barry D. Hunt Memorial Fund and RMC of Canada support the development of top-rated scholars in the interdisciplinary programme of War Studies through a number of scholarships tenable at the Royal Military College of Canada that provide tuition assistance to graduate students engaged in Master's or Doctoral programmes.

-9.10 Security and Defence Management and Policy Scholarship
+9.10 Security and Defence Management And Policy Scholarship

-RMCC promotes the development of high-calibre instruction in the field of Defence Management and Policy in support of professional development in the officer corps of the Canadian Forces.
+RMC of Canada promotes the development of high-calibre instruction in the field of Defence Management and Policy in support of professional development in the officer corps of the Canadian Forces.
 A number of scholarships are available at the Royal Military College of Canada to provide tuition assistance for military and civilian graduate students engaged in the Master's degree programme.